As a grandparent, you’d probably agree with Doug Larson’s quote–

 - Once upon a time, the End (asleep in 60 seconds) (Geoffrey Kloske and Barry Blitt) Proof that some picture books are made for adults.
 Especially those with grandkids that always want one more story.

 - Fletcher and the Falling Leaves (Julia Rawlinson)—Absolutely gorgeous.
-And such a sweet story, you might end up wiping some tears before you’re done.
+And such a sweet story, you might end up wiping tears before you’re done.
 It’s about loyalty and care and friendship…and how scary change can seem.

 Kindergarten and Up